 The show begins just before the fall of Saigon in 1975.
 Chris, an American GI, falls in love with Kim, a 17 year old Vietnamese bar girl, but as the American troops are forced to leave the country the pair become separated.
 Once the war is over Chris returns to Vietnam with his American wife to find that Kim has had his baby, and she is being used by The Engineer to gain a visa to the US.
 Miss Saigon is both dramatic and exciting, telling a classic love story in a fresh and utterly engaging way.

 Producer Cameron Mackintosh is delighted to be bringing one of his most popular shows back to London.
-Tickets are now on sale for the hit show, with casting news due in the coming months.
+Tickets are now on sale for the hit show.

 - 1989 Olivier Awards: Best Actor in a Musical (Pryce); Best Actress in a Musical (Salonga).

 - 1991 Tony Awards: Best Performance by a Leading Actor in a Musical (Pryce); Best Performance by a Leading Actress in a Musical (Salonga).